better-internet/radworks-docs/docs/getting-started.md

 :::

-You can use `rad auth` to create and manage multiple Radicle identities with profiles.

 ### Further `rad` usage

 The `rad` CLI tool comes with a number of useful commands for recalling details about your identity or the projects